aarentai/Object-Tracker-using-Correlation-Filters/README.md

 It's a basic tracker based on correlation filter.

-But I used only one sample to train the filter, there are still some problems with the tracker need to be fixed.
+But I used only one sample to train the filter, there are still some problems needed to be fixed.

 You can run the mosse.m in MATLAB to see the result.